BlazJe/slovenian-noun-wordlist/README.md

 Extracted from **Sloleks 3.1** — the Slovenian morphological lexicon developed by the [Centre for Language Resources and Technologies (CJVT)](https://www.cjvt.si) at the University of Ljubljana.

 > Sloleks is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-This derived wordlist is shared under the same license.

 ## Usage